 You can also play with frames, filters, and other features to make your images more appealing to your audience.
 Be sure to make your images optimised for the channel in question.
 Square images are ideal for Instagram but may need to be adjusted or redesigned for other social networks, especially if they contain text.

 3. Leverage the power of video

 The key is to figure out what kind of videos work best for your audiences and chosen social media networks.
 Not long ago, we were sharing links to YouTube videos on Facebook and seeing decent engagement.
 However, today it is much more effective to publish directly on the platform itself if you want to see good engagement.
-Facebook videos, while they represent a fairly small percentage of posted content, achieve disproportionately high engagement.
+Facebook videos achieve disproportionately high engagement.
 In fact, recent research suggests that native videos on Facebook may achieve as much as 10 times the engagement of YouTube videos.
 Facebook clearly prioritises video uploaded directly to their platform versus video share from YouTube or other sources.